 DTC Growth and Market Opportunity

-Evidence shows explosive DTC growth in both Europe and North America as ecommerce accelerates the appetite to buy directly from the source of their choice rather than through intermediaries.
+Evidence shows explosive DTC growth as ecommerce accelerates the appetite to buy directly from the source of their choice rather than through intermediaries.
 DTC has the potential to keep growing in the near term and future term, as companies seek to differentiate and integrate more products into their existing distribution models.

-For more than 58% of brands, retailers, ecommerce, and 3PL companies, DTC will make up over half of overall sales within the next 3 years.
-That’s according to a new survey of 300+ senior-level supply chain decision-makers.
+That’s according to our 2025 survey of supply chain decision-makers.
+The data, released in July 2025, shows 82% of leaders are projecting steady 10-25% growth rates for the next 12 months, representing a shift from the unsustainable pandemic surge to more predictable, profitable expansion.
 In response, businesses across the globe are augmenting their B2B and traditional distribution models with DTC order fulfillment software to garner deeper customer engagement, operational efficiencies, sales, and profit growth.

 Growing pains to anticipate with DTC